 OECD guideline 208 (Terrestrial plants, growth test) considers the need to select the number of test species according to relevant regulatory requirements, and the need for a reasonably broad selection of species to account for interspecies sensitivity distribution.
 For long-term toxicity testing, ECHA considers six species as the minimum to achieve a reasonably broad selection.
-Testing shall be conducted with species from different families, as a minimum with two monocotyledonous species and four dicotyledonous species, selected according to the criteria indicated in the OECD TG 208 guideline.
+You do not indicate the number or type of plant species to be tested.
+ECHA therefore concludes on the following modifications regarding the species to be used when carrying out the test: testing shall be conducted with at least six species from different families, as a minimum with two monocotyledonous species and four dicotyledonous species, selected according to the criteria indicated in the OECD TG 208 guideline.
 You should consider if testing on additional species is required to cover the information requirement.

-Therefore, pursuant to Article 40(3)(a) and (b) of the REACH Regulation, you are requested to carry out the proposed test under modified conditions using the analogue substance 4(or 5)-methyl-1h-benzotriazole, EC 249-596-6: Terrestrial plants, growth test (OECD 208), with at least six species tested (with as a minimum two monocotyledonous species and four dicotyledonous species) or Soil Quality - Biological Methods - Chronic toxicity in higher plants (ISO 22030).
+Therefore, pursuant to Article 40(3)(a) and (b) of the REACH Regulation, you are requested to carry out the proposed test under modified conditions using the analogue substance 1H-Benzotriazole (EC No. 202-394-1): Terrestrial plants, growth test (test method: OECD TG 208), with at least six species tested (with as a minimum two monocotyledonous species and four dicotyledonous species).